ArchiveTeam/grab-site/README.md

 Inspecting the URL queue
 ---
-Inspecting the URL queue is usually not necessary, but may be helpful for adding ignores before grab-site crawls a large amount of junk URLs.
+Inspecting the URL queue is usually not necessary, but may be helpful for adding ignores before grab-site crawls a large number of junk URLs.

 To dump the queue, run: